francoisgerard/rdbounds/README.md

 This is a public repository for the package ```rdbounds``` for Stata and R, implementing the estimation procedure developed in the paper: [Bounds on Treatment Effects in Regression Discontinuity Designs under Manipulation of the Running Variable, with an Application to Unemployment Insurance in Brazil](http://www.nber.org/papers/w22892 "NBER Working Paper"), by François Gerard, Miikka Rokkanen, and Christoph Rothe.

 This is a preliminary version of the code and is still undergoing testing.
 We appreciate any feedback or issues noted.
 Please direct your comments to leonard.goff at columbia dot edu.
+The current version is 1.00, dated July 1st, 2018.

 The Stata version of the code generally runs a bit faster, but this may depend on your version of Stata and the number of cores on your computer, among other things.

-## Stata Version (Version 1.00)
+## Stata Version

 The file [Stata/rdbounds.ado](Stata/rdbounds.ado) is the main code file.
 You can install ```rdbounds``` by downloading this to your ado directory for Stata, e.g. C:\ado\personal.